-During the past 15 years, an overwhelming miracle has emerged in Qur’an.
+An overwhelming miracle has emerged in Qur’an.
 An intricate mathematical system based on the number 19 was discovered throughout Qur’an, providing the first physical, incontrovertible proof that Qur’an is God’s final message to the world.
 Millions of Muslims around the world have been following this most exciting discovery, and thousands of them have truly appreciated its historical significance.
 Details of the miracle have been published by this Masjid in several books and pamphlets.

 Now comes an equally exciting discovery: THE SAME NUMERICAL CODE HAS BEEN FOUND IN PREVIOUS SCRIPTURE.
 The excerpts shown below are direct photocopies from the book STUDIES IN JEWISH MYSTICISM, edited by Joseph Dan and Frank Talmage.
 (THE FOLLOWING MATERIAL WAS WRITTEN 900 YEARS AGO).